-The agenda of the meeting and Board papers will be collated and circulated to the Directors by the Company Secretary prior to the meeting and the Company Secretary will supervise the filing and storage of all Board papers.
+The agenda of the meeting and Board papers will be collated and circulated to the Directors by the Company Secretaries prior to the meeting and the Company Secretaries will supervise the filing and storage of all Board papers.

-All proceedings of the Board meetings are recorded by the Company Secretary, which include matters discussed, the Board's deliberations, suggestions and conclusions reached.
+All proceedings of the Board meetings are recorded by the Company Secretaries, which include matters discussed, the Board's deliberations, suggestions and conclusions reached.
 The minutes are signed by the Chairman as endorsements of records of the meetings.

 Each Director has devoted his/her time sufficiently in carrying out his/her responsibilities.
-To date, the Directors have complied with MMLR of Bursa Securities of not holding more than five (5) directorships in public listed companies.
+To-date, the Directors have complied with MMLR of Bursa Securities of not holding more than five (5) directorships in public listed companies.
 The Board is satisfied that the current number of directorships held by the Board members does not impair their ability or judgement in discharging their roles and responsibilities.

-In addition, the Board is also satisfied with the level of time commitment given by the Directors towards fulfilling their roles and responsibilities as affirmed by the attendance record of the Directors at Board and relevant Board Committee meetings.
+In addition, the Board is also satisfied with the level of time commitment given by the Directors towards fulfilling their roles and responsibilities as affirmed by the attendance record of the Directors at Board and relevant Board Committees meetings.

-During the financial year, seven (7) Board meetings were held and the attendance of the Directors who held office during the financial year ended 30 November 2020 is set out below:-
+During the financial year under review, five (5) Board meetings were held and the attendance of the Directors who held office during the financial year ended 30 November 2021 are set out below:-

-Name of Directors No. of Meetings Attended
+Name of Members No. of Meeting Attended

 YTM.
-Tunku Dato' Seri Kamel Bin Tunku Rijaludin 7/7 (100%)
+Tunku Dato' Seri Kamel Bin Tunku Rijaludin 5/5 (100%)

-Dato' Koid Hun Kian 7/7 (100%)
+Dato' Koid Hun Kian 5/5 (100%)

-Mr. Siow Hock Lee 7/7 (100%)
+Mr. Siow Hock Lee 5/5 (100%)

-Madam Tan Woon Huei 7/7 (100%)
+Ms. Tan Woon Huei (Retired on 5 May 2021) 3/3 (100%)

 Ir.
-Chew Yook Boo 7/7 (100%)
+Chew Yook Boo 5/5 (100%)

-Mr. Lim Hun Teik (appointed on 7 September 2020) 2/2 (100%)
+Mr. Lim Hun Teik 5/5 (100%)

+Mr. Koid Siang Loong (Appointed on 19 May 2021) 2/2 (100%)